lordryn/jump-gui/README.md

 ---

-## 💻 Client Script (ConnectBox)
+## 💻 ConnectBox Client Script

-Deployable bash script that:
-- Tries `ssh -R` on open ports
+`connectbox_client.sh` is a self-contained Bash script used on the ConnectBox device to automate connection with the jump server.

+It performs the following:

+- Generates an SSH keypair if not already present
+- Sends its public key to `/api/request-auth` for approval
+- Polls `/api/is-authed` until authorized
+- Retrieves its assigned reverse SSH port from the server
+- Begins sending heartbeat pings to `/api/ping/<hostname>` every 30 seconds
-- Sends device registration to jump server
+- Establishes a reverse SSH tunnel to the jump server on the approved port

-- Optionally requests SSH key approval
+> ⚠️ Note: The reverse shell behavior is not yet reconfigured for this flow.
+Further tuning is required to ensure shell access behaves as expected once the tunnel is up.

 ---